 Small business owners can get a good idea of the average cost of business insurance by looking at pricing data from the thousands of businesses that found policies with Insureon.

 The first policy that most business owners need – and also the least expensive one – is general liability insurance.
-In an analysis of 28,000 small business owners who purchased commercial insurance through Insureon, the median cost of general liability insurance was only about $40 per month, or $500 per year.
-The median cost of a business owner's policy, which bundles general liability with property insurance at a discount, was $50 per month, or $636 annually.
+In an analysis of 28,000 small business owners who purchased commercial insurance through Insureon, the median cost of general liability insurance was $42 per month or $500 per year.
+The median cost of a business owner's policy, which bundles general liability with property insurance at a discount, was $53 per month or $636 annually.

 The chart below shows median annual premiums for common policies.
 We use medians instead of averages when talking about insurance costs because the median excludes extremely high and low premiums.